Tip #942: Three Steps to Trainer Credibility

 1. Admit limitations.

-Trainers who are open and honest about what they know and what they don’t know are much more credible than trainers who pretend to know what they are talking about.
+Trainers should be open and honest about what they know and what they don’t know.
+They will be much more credible than trainers who pretend to know what they are talking about.

 However, it is not enough to simply say: “I don’t know the answer to that question.”
 The trainer needs to be humble enough to ask the participants if they know the answer- and welcome their input.
 I have trained and certified trainers for over thirty years and I always learn from the participants in my courses.

-If no one knows the answer, the trainer then needs to promise to find the answer and follow through in getting the answer back to the participants.
+If no one knows the answer, the trainer needs to promise to find the answer.
+Then follow through in getting the answer back to the participants.

 May your learning be sweet- and safe.